xmos/lib_i2s/doc/rst/lib_i2s.rst

 |endfullwidth|

-:numref:`i2s_frame_master_62_5_speeds_4bit` shows the known working configurations when using four-bit ports for the data lines:
+:numref:`i2s_frame_master_62_5_speeds_4bit` shows the known working configurations when using four-bit ports for the data lines.

 |beginfullwidth|